FREQUENTLY ASKEDCOMMONANSWERS TO YOURQuestions

 We are a for-profit company, helping non-profits and communities honor and support their local military heroes.
-We are not out there competing with you for donations.
+We are not out there competing with worthy veteran and military non-profits for donations.

-We have to make a profit in order to hire the best of the best military-connected individuals, purchase top-notch equipment, as well as provide so many extras to each program.
+We must make a profit in order to hire the best of the best military-connected individuals, purchase top-notch equipment, as well as provide many extras to each program.

 We seek to honor all who served in our United States military - those who have donned the uniform of the U.S. military and to make the ultimate sacrifice if needed.
 Many have.